DJChampney/Multinational-Retail-Data-Centralisation/README.md

 - Run a default SQL query to format data types, implement a list of specified custom features to the database and add primary & foreign keys to the correct columns of each table in order to create a star-based schema
 - Run a selection of sample SQL queries on the new database

+These tasks are carried out by a set of python class methods, contained in the attached modules.
+More details are available in the __File Structure__ section below.

 While building this repo, I have learned the importance of generalisation when writing class methods.
 While refactoring, I had noticed entire paragraphs of code that consisted of thematically similar lines and I subsequently created additional class methods to handle this.
 The ```universal_replace()``` method within ```DataCleaning```; for example, is a modified ```replace()``` method capable of taking DataFrame positional information as well as remove & replace values and an optional condition as arguments.
 This enabled me to use a common method to make mass changes to my DataFrame, which meant that I could loop the common method; passing a dictionary as an argument, thus making the code more scalable and user-friendly.